 Protection provided by vaccine

 The COVID-19 virus is constantly transforming, and therefore the efficacy of the vaccines against the new virus variants and infections is monitored continuously.
-We now know that the currently used COVID-19 vaccines provide fairly good protection against the new COVID-19 variants so far recognised, but the protective efficacy may by weaker against certain variants.
+The COVID-19 vaccines provide fairly good protection against the new COVID-19 variants so far recognised, but the protective efficacy may by weaker against certain variants.
+Lately COVID-19 vaccines have been developed that are tailored against a particular variant of the virus.
+However, more research is needed and is being conducted constantly.

 Further reading